 Trapp Family Lodge features over 37 miles of groomed trails and 62 miles of backcountry trails suitable for cross-country skiers of all ages and abilities.
+They even have some snow making on the race trails.
 You can rent equipment at the resort’s Nordic Center, which includes a retail shop, and take a exhilarating trip to Slayton Pasture Cabin where you can warm up on the hearth of a roaring fireplace and replenish your energy with homemade soup, sandwiches, and hot chocolate.

 The journey to Slayton Pasture Cabin may be long, but it’s worth it.
 You’ll know the minute you walk in.

 This rustic and cozy log cabin is the perfect rendezvous spot for lunch with family and friends.
 Take a seat by the hearth of our roaring fireplace and savor some homemade soups and sandwiches.

 Then enjoy a hot chocolate, which is the perfect way to warm up after a long day of skiing.
 Slayton Pasture Cabin is open from 10:00AM-3:00PM daily during the winter months.